mo-rohan-islam/dotNET/README.md

 # .NET
-Attempt to learn .NET with GitHub
+Attempt to learn .NET with Visual Studio and GitHub